pytheas-tools/pytheas/packages/pytheas-documentation/src/how-it-works/README.md

 ## Loading Pytheas

-TODO
+The application is splited in one main JavaScript file, `app.js` or `app_es6.js`, and severals vendors files :

+-   split.js for the split of main windows
+-   codemirror as a dependency for codeblock Web Component
+-   ionicons

+The last JavaScript files loaded at runtime are parser for files :

+-   tsquery for JavaScript & Typescript files
+-   javaast for Java files
+-   vue-template-compiler for Vue files

 ## Project parsing

-After Files dropped, folder selected with Electron or workspace in VSCode :
+After files dropped, demo selected, folder selected with Electron or workspace in VSCode :

-TODO

 ## Orchestration